 A Rehousing Plan (formerly called a Self-Sufficiency Plan) is a plan that the adults in your family must follow while you are in EA shelter.
-The plan is made by the DHCD worker, the shelter provider and the adults in the family.
-A child age 18 to 21 may be part of the plan.
+The plan is made by the EOHLC worker, the shelter provider and the adults in the family.
+A dependent age 18 to 21 may be part of the plan.
 Failure to cooperate in creating or following the plan can lead to a finding of noncompliance, and three findings of noncompliance can lead to termination of shelter benefits.
 See When Can Your Emergency Shelter Benefits be Terminated?.

 A Rehousing Plan may require your family, among other things, to: